iocafe/iocafe-doc/source/platform-abstraction/persistent-data-and-flash-programming/200202-persistent-parameters.rst

         os_uchar *block,
         os_memsz block_sz);

-Save parameter structure to persistent storage and identigy it by block number.
+Save parameter structure to persistent storage and identify it by block number.

 ::